KualiCo/cor-kinesis-nodejs/README.md

 npm install
 ```

-Modify the app.properties file to work in your environment (change streamName and applicationName to the stu-<your_institution>)
+Modify the app.properties file to work in your environment (change streamName and applicationName to the stu-cm-<your_institution>)
 ```
 vim app.properties
 ```